Check out these top CPU options.

 Our Top Picks for the Best Gaming Processors

 For a quick look at our top choices for the best processor at a variety of different budgets, we’ve provided the table below.
-The table shows our top pick overall, our favorite extreme gaming CPU, the best mid-range option, our choice for a value-oriented CPU, the best budget processor, and the best entry-level APU.
+The table shows our top pick overall, the best Intel alternative, the best mid-range option, a great upgrade option, our choice forthe top budget-oriented CPU, and the best entry-level CPU as well.

 |